dh-gntr/ddp/README.md

 Deep neural networks often produce overconfident predictions, particularly under distribution shift or on difficult samples.
 This repository investigates post-hoc uncertainty quantification methods that operate on top of a pre-trained frozen classifier without modifying the base network.

 The core idea is to train lightweight meta-models that consume representations extracted from one or more layers of a frozen backbone and predict uncertainty-aware Dirichlet distributions.

-The framework includes:
+The various frameworks include:

+* HydraNet
 * Dirichlet Evidential Meta-Model
-* Multi-Layer Dirichlet Meta-Model
-* HydraNet
 * Multi-Head Meta-Model
 * MetaConsensus
 * HydraMagic
 * Base-Model Concatenation Variants
 * Weight Entropy Maximization (Max-WEnt)
 * Alternative uncertainty losses and calibration objectives
-* Extensive evaluation metrics and ablations
+* Extensive evaluation metrics and ablations on noise and compression and class detection performance

 ---